utreexo/biptreexo/utreexo-accumulator-bip.md

 The hash function SHA512/256[^2] is used for the hash operations in the accumulator.

+An Utreexo accumulator implementation MUST support these 3 operations: Addition, Verification, and Deletion.

+## Utility functions

 The following utility functions are required for the accumulator operations:

 *parent_hash(left, right)* is the concatenation and hash of two child hashes.
 If either of the child hashes are nil, the returned result is just the non-nil child by itself.